Bear Grylls Gear

 The trailer didn’t prepare me for the visceral anxiety of the film crew, their inability to watch the viewfinder as Alex performed crux moves which could have resulted in him plummeting out of frame.
 The close ups of Alex’s fingers on nubs if rock, his climbing shoes relying on tiny irregularities to retain grip, and his perfectly balanced moves displayed the craft of his skills.
 Non rock-climbers will learn an appreciation from watching this and climbers will revel.
 A documentary about climbing solo up sheer vertical cliffs without safety ropes sounds too crazy-masculine to contain a gentle story of emotional awakening.
 While Free Solo celebrates athletic triumph it is also a thoughtful essay on mortality, fear, and self-identity, as it probes into the heart and mind of an elite athlete in an extreme sport.
 “Free Solo” opened in late September in limited release, and immediately caused a sensation.

 Like, why does he do this, or what in his past has led him here?
 I know Honnold shows signs of Asperger’s, which might be why it feels like he’s so disconnected from anything other than the climb, but this just left me wanting to know more.
 Also, it feels like he should absolutely not be in a relationship?
 I created reality blurred 20 years ago as a place to collect interesting links I found.
-Today, I review and recommend reality shows, documentaries, and nonfiction entertainment; analyze news and report from behind the scenes; and interview people who create and star in reality TV shows.
+Today, I analyze and recommend reality shows, documentaries, and nonfiction entertainment; analyze news and report from behind the scenes; and interview people who create and star in reality TV shows.
 You’ll also find other people’s insightful takes on reality TV in these pages, too.

 The fact that he did, however, means he also knew what he was getting in to.
 Are we now to criticize her simply because she expresses to her boyfriend that she rather he not die?
 I would hope any woman in which I got involved would have similar concerns.